Is Monaco really a tax haven? Myths and facts

 • It adhered to the BEPS inclusive framework, which implied that in 2017 ECOFIN agreed to leave Monaco definitively off the list of non-cooperative countries.

-Therefore, Monaco is internationally considered a country that complies with the requirements demanded according to the international tax principles, tax fairness, and transparency imposed by the same Union.
+However, neither the OECD nor the European Union, the two most reputable actors in this matter, consider Monaco as a non-cooperative jurisdiction or tax haven.
+As a consequence, Monaco is internationally considered a country that complies with the requirements demanded according to the international tax principles, tax fairness, and transparency imposed by the same Union.

 If you are interested in changing your tax residence to Monaco, we recommend reading the report “The definitive guide to living in Monaco”, available for free below.

-For any questions, you can contact us without obligation by sending an email to [email protected] or through our Contact page.
+For any questions, you can contact us without obligation by sending an email to [email protected] or through our contact page.

 Picture of Andreu Capmajó